Japan country brief

-Japan was Australia's second-largest trading partner in 2011-12.
+Japan was Australia's second-largest trading partner in 2012-13.
 Japan is Australia's second-largest export market, and will remain so for the foreseeable future.
-Two-way goods and services trade between Australia and Japan was valued at $75.6 billion, an 11.7 per cent increase on 2010-11.
-Exports to Japan in 2011-12 increased by 8.6 per cent to $53.1 billion, representing approximately 16.8 per cent of Australia's total exports.
+Two-way goods and services trade between Australia and Japan was valued at $69.2 billion, an 8.8 per cent decrease on 2011-12.
+Goods exports to Japan in 2012-13 decreased by 9.1 per cent to $46.5 billion, representing approximately 18.8 per cent of Australia's total exports.

-On the other side of the trade ledger, in 2012, Japan was Australia's third-largest source of imports.
-Major imports from Japan included passenger vehicles ($7.3 billion), goods vehicles ($1.5 billion), refined petroleum ($1.49 billion) and civil engineering equipment and parts ($0.9 billion).
+On the other side of the trade ledger, in 2012-13, Japan was Australia's third-largest source of imports.
+Major imports from Japan included passenger vehicles ($6.8 billion), refined petroleum ($2 billion), goods vehicles ($1.3 billion), and rubber tyres, treads and tubes ($0.7 billion).

-Total bilateral trade in services in 2012 was valued at about $4.2 billion, mostly in the tourism, transport and education sectors.
-Services exports were worth $2 billion and services imports were valued at $2.2 billion.
-Australia is seeking to remove official and regulatory barriers to trade and investment with Japan, notably through Free Trade Agreement (FTA) negotiations.
+Total bilateral trade in services in 2012-13 was valued at about $4.4 billion, mostly in the tourism, transport and education sectors.
+Services exports were worth $2.1 billion and services imports were valued at $2.3 billion.

 Bilateral and regional trade agreements

-Australia and Japan commenced negotiating a bilateral Free Trade Agreement (FTA) in April 2007.
+Australia and Japan commenced negotiating a bilateral Economic Partnership Agreement (EPA) in April 2007.